HaisonOhara/Resend-attachments/README.md

 ![Screenshot from 2023-08-22 10-52-48.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/c65ce06b-a14d-4e00-9273-28144fea3758/Screenshot_from_2023-08-22_10-52-48.png)

-## 4. Send email with attachments using React
+### 4. Send email with attachments

 If you want to send email with attachments all you need to do is use attachments property.

 ![Screenshot from 2023-08-22 10-56-04.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/31fef01e-8528-4d96-947f-e87a2d0c69c7/Screenshot_from_2023-08-22_10-56-04.png)

-As you can see inside attachments the 'filename' key holds the name of the file you want to attach, while the 'content' key should hold the contents of that file and path contains the path leading to the file’s directory.
+As you can see inside attachments the 'filename' key holds the name of the file you want to attach, while the 'content' key should hold the contents of that file and path contains the path leading to the file’s directory. it is advisable to use **fs** to read file path to avoid some problems with path references.

 Do note that there's a maximum size limit for the attachments, with a maximum of 40 megabytes allowed per email.

-For practical examples of emails with attachments, you can consult : https://resend.com/docs/examples.

 For testing your code you can make a POST to the endpoint created with NextJs.
 You can put your personal email in to property so you would be able to se the email.
 Or you can use Resend tests emails, you can check its details here:https://resend.com/docs/dashboard/emails/send-test-emails#test-delivered-emails

+For practical examples of emails with attachments, you can consult : https://resend.com/docs/examples.

 # Support Responses 📜
 ### I've been waiting 24 hours for my domain to be verified, why is it still pending?